Trump lawyers call for immediate acquittal in legal, political defense

 In part of his legal filing, Trump’s lawyers cast their arguments in unabashedly political terms.

-“They want to use impeachment to interfere in the 2020 election.
-It is no accident that the Senate is being asked to consider a presidential impeachment during an election year,” the memo said.

-“Put simply, Democrats have no response to the President’s record of achievement in restoring prosperity to the American economy, rebuilding America’s military, and confronting America’s adversaries abroad,” it added.
+“They want to use impeachment to interfere in the 2020 election,” the memo said.
+“Put simply, Democrats have no response to the President’s record of achievement in restoring prosperity to the American economy, rebuilding America’s military, and confronting America’s adversaries abroad.”

-In their own filing with the U.S. Senate on Monday, the House impeachment “managers” who will make the Democrats case for Trump’s removal to the Senate said he had “jeopardized our national security and our democratic self-governance.”
+In their own filing with the U.S. Senate on Monday, the seven House impeachment “managers” who will make the Democrats case for Trump’s removal to the Senate said he had “jeopardized our national security and our democratic self-governance.”

 “President Trump maintains that the Senate cannot remove him even if the House proves every claim in the Articles of impeachment.
 That is a chilling assertion.
 It is also dead wrong,” they wrote, arguing that despite Trump’s “stonewalling” the House had amassed “overwhelming evidence of his guilt.”